ikawrakow/ik_llama.cpp/github-data/discussions/334 - `iq4_ks` performs great on gemma-3-27b-it-qat-q4_0-unquantized.md

 For IQ4_KS (imat) with embed/output q6_0 and attn_q / attn_k / attn_o / ffn_gate / ffn_up in new_iq2_kt (9.361 GiB (2.977 BPW)): PPL = 9.0237 +/- 0.06934 (not bad at all!)
 For IQ4_KS (imat) with embed/output q6_0 and attn_q / attn_o / ffn_gate / ffn_up in new_iq2_kt (9.529 GiB (3.031 BPW)): : PPL = 9.0063 +/- 0.06917
 For IQ4_KS (imat) with embed/output q6_0 and attn_q / ffn_gate / ffn_up in new_iq2_kt (9.867 GiB (3.138 BPW)): PPL = 9.0923 +/- 0.07124

+> 👤 **ubergarm** replied on **2025-06-04** at **16:54:07**
+>
+> Yeah these QATs are wild where the 4bpw "beats" the bf16!?!
+And for some reason the `iq4_ks` 32 block quants seem to do very well. psure the `iq4_ks` is a strict upgrade of the `iq4_xs` as I understand it is the same bpw with better PPL.
+>
+> Thanks again for sharing your results!
+Definitely check out the new hottness `iqN_kt` which are basically [QTIP](https://arxiv.org/html/2406.11235v3) / exl3  style trellis quants.
+So far I'd say they are like a smaller version of `iqN_k` with similar perplexity, but I need to do more testing as the implementation isn't fully baked yet.

 > 👤 **Nexesenex** replied on **2025-06-05** at **02:42:48**
 >